jiajun88/aRobustProgram/README.md

 2. The "ServerUUV1_fileSend_beifen," "ServerUUV2_fileSend_beifen," and "ServerUUV3_fileSend_beifen" folders contain source codes for simulating sending data on the lower computers.
 Before using, you need to select a target folder as the source folder for transmission.

 Other Notes:
-1. The project is developed using Qt Creator 10.0.1 (Community) in a Windows environment.
+1. This project was developed using Qt Creator 10.0.1 (Community) in a Windows environment, built in qmake mode, with a build kit of Desktop Qt 5.15.2 MinGW 32 bit.
 2. For testing convenience, the lower computers have static IP addresses (which is also the case in the actual environment).
 The simulation uses the IP address set to the loopback address 127.0.0.1, but each lower computer listens on a different port to simulate the situation where the IP addresses are different but the listening ports are the same.
 3. This test program has been used in practical applications (modifications may be necessary according to different situations).